 Ans: To minimize the upgrade time, we can force parallelism using a logon trigger on the server.
 There is a script in the upgrade process, which contains a new set of indexes, one per engine profile and on each profile quantity_form expression.
 Make sure to disable or drop that trigger once the upgrade has completed.

 Ans: Below is the trigger used and tested successfully.

 CREATE OR REPLACE TRIGGER

 EXECUTE IMMEDIATE 'ALTER SESSION FORCE PARALLEL DDL';

-We need to revisit and explore the Collaborator.log file in case of any issues.
-This log file is located at Collaboratordemantralogs folder in the Demantra webserver.
-Moreover, every individual webserver will possess logs in different directories.
+Ans: We need to revisit and explore the Collaborator.log file in case of any issues.
+This log file is located in the Collaboratordemantralogs folder in the Demantra webserver.
+Moreover, every individual web server will possess logs in different directories.
 These logs can also help us to dig further.
-These log locations will be specified in the respective webserver documentation.
+These log locations will be specified in the respective web server documentation.

 Q9) What actions can be taken if we are facing any issues with the Demantra Batch or Simulation Engine?

-If any issues with Demantra Batch or Simulation Engine, we should review Key engine logs.
-These logs are present in the root driver of machine where engine is started.
+Ans: If any issues with Demantra Batch or Simulation Engine, we should review Key engine logs.
+These logs are present in the root driver of the machine where the engine is started.
 The folder’s name, which is holding these logs, usually has Engine2K in it.

-Q10) What is data load or data collect process?
+Q10) What is the data load or data collection process?
 Where can we run them?